Asian stock markets fall amid inflation and oil price concerns - ExBulletin

 Asian stock markets fall amid inflation and oil price concerns

-Slightly more stocks in the S&P 500 index fell than they rose.
-Gains in technology, real estate and energy stocks offset falls in banks, materials companies and elsewhere in the market.
+On Wall Street, the S&P 500 rose to 4,701.46.
+Gains in technology, real estate and energy stocks offset falls by banks and materials companies.

-Investors have been keeping an eye on the latest batch of quarterly newsletters.
-Computer maker HP rose 10.10% for the biggest gain in the S&P 500 after posting strong financial results.
-Autodesk fell 15.5% after the design software company warned investors the pace of its recovery was affected by supply chain issues and inflation pressure.
+A wide range of industries have been affected by inflationary pressures and supply disruptions in raw materials and components.
+Forecasters fear consumers will cut spending if retail prices continue to rise.

-A mix of retailers that depend on direct consumer spending has also become volatile.
-The Etsy online craft market grew 6.2%.
-The gap plunged 24.1% after the clothing chain said supply chain issues reduced profits and revenue in the third quarter.
-Department store operator Nordstrom plunged 29% after reporting weak third-quarter profits.
+Consumer spending rose 1.3% in October, just over double the increase the month before, according to the Commerce Department.

-The Commerce Department reported that the US economy slowed to a modest 2.1% annual growth rate in the October-December quarter, slightly better than its first estimate.
-But economists are predicting a strong rebound in the current quarter as long as rising inflation and a recent spike in COVID cases don’t derail activity.
+The Labor Department reported that the number of Americans claiming unemployment benefits fell last week to its lowest level in more than half a century.

-The Labor Department reported that the number of Americans claiming unemployment benefits fell last week to the lowest level in more than half a century, another sign that the U.S. labor market is rebounding rapidly from the last year’s coronavirus recession.
+In energy markets, benchmark US crude rose 10 cents to $ 78.49 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used to set the price of international oils, gained 14 cents to $ 81.19 a barrel in London.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.